Online Poker Bonuses List - School Of Poker - Poker Room Reviews - Online Poker Resource center | ||||||||||||||

 Disclaimer: Online Poker World is not a legal authority of any kind.
 The information provided in this FAQ is gathered from various news resources and law review articles.
 We make no representation or warranties regarding the accuracy of this information nor should this information be considered legal advice.
 Please consult the laws of your jurisdiction before playing.

-Who regulate and license the online poker rooms?
 More than 50 governments worldwide license or regulate online gambling.
 Some of the more prominent gaming jurisdictions include Great Britain, Australia, New Zealand, Sweden, Germany, South Africa, and Native American nations.

 One of the most respected regulatory jurisdictions is the Kahnawake Mohawk Nation.
 Located just outside of Montreal, Kahnawake is a sovereign nation whose right to self-government is recognized by the Canadian federal government.